Another Court Rejects Chinese Data Privacy Law as a Bar to U.S. Discovery

 As interpreted in Owen, China’s PIPL is not an obstacle to U.S. discovery.
 I doubt that the reference in Article 13(7) to “[o]ther circumstances provided in laws and administrative regulations” is properly interpreted to apply to foreign law.
 One finds parallel provisions in other articles in the law that clearly refer to Chinese laws and administrative regulations.
 These provisions seem to be intended to allow the Chinese government to flesh out the PIPL’s obligations with more detailed regulations.

 On the other hand, Article 13(3)’s exception for handling “necessary to fulfill statutory duties and responsibilities or statutory obligations” can plausibly be interpreted to include foreign legal obligations.
 As Judge Moses noted (and has discussed here), another court has interpreted the exception this way.
-If other courts follow the same reasoning, then compliance with U.S. discovery requests will always be permitted, whether the information is store outside China or not.
+If other courts follow the same reasoning, then compliance with U.S. discovery requests will always be permitted, whether the information is stored outside China or not.
 Of course, the Chinese government could clarify the interpretation through further regulations.
 But until then, it seems likely that U.S. courts will deal with the PIPL as Judge Moses did.

 With respect to the comity analysis, U.S. courts seem to be treating data privacy laws the same way as other blocking statutes—which is to say, refusing to give them much weight.
 My colleague Ingrid (Wuerth) Brunk has argued that if litigants are able to show that data privacy statutes are generally enforced domestically (and might be enforced against them), it would be mistake to treat them like other blocking statutes, since data privacy laws serve legitimate purposes that have nothing to do with thwarting U.S. discovery.
 But so far, there seems to be little evidence that China is enforcing the PIPL domestically.

 Transnational discovery raises lots of interesting questions, from foreign blocking statutes to the proper use of the Hague Evidence Convention.
-But the standard methods of U.S. discovery are so familiar and so effective, that using them is hard to resist.
+But the standard methods of U.S. discovery are so familiar and so effective that using them is hard to resist.